ElBedeawi/near-challenge-7/README.md

 # Welcome to Create Voting Contract!

 Hi!
-I'm Wagih ElBedeawi, Junior is both Rust and Near but I'm trying to share what I know, I welcome any improvements.
+I'm Wagih ElBedeawi, Junior in both Rust and Near but I'm trying to share what I know, I welcome any improvements.

 # Creating a Rust Contract